carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/cppcoreguidelines-pro-type-member-init.rst

 account but generates false positives for fields initialized in methods invoked in the constructor body.

-The check also flags variables of record types without a user-provided constructor that are not initialized.
-The suggested fix is to zero initialize the variable via {} for C++11 and beyond or = {} for older versions.
+The check also flags variables with automatic storage duration that have record types without a user-provided constructor and are not initialized.
+The suggested fix is to zero initialize the variable via ``{}`` for C++11 and beyond or ``= {}`` for older language versions.

 IgnoreArrays option
 -------------------